kushguptacse/angular-interview-help/README.md

 *ngFor and *ngIf are structural. by it dom structure gets decided.<br>
 6.2 attribute -> in it element will remain in DOM structure just it decide appearance or behavior (styling) of that element. like enable/disable attribute will hide button but will remain part of dom.<br>
 6.3 Angular components are actually just directives under the hood. it is different from other 2 in a way that it also has template.@Component meta-data annotation is used to create it.<br>
-We can also create custom directive (without ui) by using @Directive meta-data annotation.<br>
+We can also create custom directive (here ui is optional) by using @Directive meta-data annotation.<br>
-7. npm is a package manager by which we can install any java script framework like jquery,typescript. node_modules is folder inside which npm will install packages. npm install jquery<br>
+7. npm is a node package manager by which we can install any java script framework like jquery,typescript. node_modules is folder inside which npm will install packages. npm install jquery<br>
 8. package.json file is a file where we have all the javascript references(like jquery 3.4.1 version, tslib 1.10.0 version) is mentioned. by it all the required dependency with desired version will be downloaded together in one go.<br>
 9. typescript extends javascript and provides more types and scrict checks.it also make it easier to implement oops concepts, like creating class inheritance etc.<br>
 10. Angular provide CLI by which we can easily generate required components, services via single command. ng new my-app. it will create project with ready-made structure and template.<br>